Cockatoo #011 "Watermelon" (left) and partner enjoying a tender moment

 My Aunty Helen was somewhat perplexed by our interest in what are commonly-seen birds to Sydneysiders, but she was very obliging in taking us to likely bird-watching sites around Mosman.
 I was particularly keen to see cockatoos.

-also see their Facebook page) - a joint venture between the University of Sydney and the Australian Museum.
+Having been involved in tracking the distribution of kākā around Wellington, I've followed the "Cockatoo Wingtag" program with interest (also see their Facebook page) - a joint venture between the University of Sydney and the Australian Museum.
 They too are interested in the distribution and behaviour of parrots in an urban setting and also rely on public reports to help track the birds.
 Unlike kākā, who just have coloured leg-bands, cockatoo have cattle-tags attached to their wings with large numbers written on them.
 This makes it much easier for the public to identify them as individuals without having to decipher leg-band colour combinations.

 There are only around 100 birds in the Wingtag study, so we were not expecting to come across any, but to our delight, we spied not just one, but two Wingtag birds: #035 "Shakespeare" and #011 "Watermelon", both in Clifton Gardens in Mosman.
 (And yes, I had to just about leap out of a moving car to get the first sighting!)